 The top-ranked Hancock Lady Hawks regained sole possession of first place in Region 8-6A Friday night.
-For now.

 Hancock moved to a stellar 25-1 overall and finished regular season region play at 5-1 with a thrilling 45-43 win over home-standing Gulfport at Bert Jenkins Gym.
 The victory also enabled the Lady Hawks to avenge their only loss of the season so far, after the Lady Admirals knocked HHS off 47-35 in the Kiln two weeks ago.

 The Lady Hawks overcame a double-digit deficit in the first half to pull out the important win.

 After Hancock rallied in the middle two periods, Gulfport led by just a point, at 30-29, entering the fourth quarter.
 But Hancock’s Nina Wedgeworth tallied eight points in the final frame and both Talana Bond and Jordan Bishop each nailed a 3-pointer as the Lady Hawks out-scored GHS 16-13 in the period to pull out the exciting victory.

 Wedgeworth led Hancock with 14 points in the important win, with 12 of those coming in the second half.
 Bishop chipped in nine points and Anslee James added eight points to the winning cause.

 The Lady Hawks have played much of the season without one of their best players, in senior 5-foot-11 forward Jenna Garriga who injured her knee early in the season.
 A William Carey commit, she is set to sign her scholarship with the Lady Crusaders Monday morning at the HHS gym.

 Also, head coach Jamie Sisco’s HHS squad was able to overcome a bit of an off-game Friday night by standout Brooklyn Cuevas, who was held by Gulfport to a season-low of just two points in the contest, well below her nearly 20 points per game average on the season.